mtumilowicz/scala213-functional-programming-collections-workshop/README.md

       classification relative to positions outside the method, where the flip of a pos- itive classification is negative, the flip of a negative classification is positive, and the flip of a neutral classification is still neutral.
+    * function variance: val x1: Int => CharSequence = (x: AnyVal) => x.toString
+* pattern matching
+    * Pattern matching works a bit like a fancy switch statement that may descend into the structure of the expression it examines and extract subexpressions of that structure

+* immutable data structure
+    * When data is immutable, how do we write functions that, for example, add or remove elements from a list?
+The answer is simple.
+When we add an element 1 to the front of an existing list, say xs , we return a new list, in this case Cons(1,xs) .
+Since lists are immutable, we don’t need to actually copy xs ; we can just reuse it.
+This is called data sharing.
+    * We say that functional data structures are persistent, meaning that existing references are never changed by operations on the data structure

 * Cons - (traditionally short for construct)
     * A nonempty list consists of an initial element, head , followed by a List (possibly empty) of remaining elements (the tail )